 - Portfolio diversification, with fine wine funds allocating capital to Screaming Eagle for long-term appreciation and low correlation with financial markets

-In summary, Screaming Eagle Cabernet Sauvignon combines world-class winemaking, market scarcity, and unmatched brand equity—making it one of the most reliable and profitable fine wine investments for 2025 and beyond.
+Screaming Eagle Cabernet Sauvignon combines world-class winemaking, market scarcity, and unmatched brand equity.
+If you’re looking for a reliable and high-performing fine wine investment heading into 2026 and beyond, this is where you start.

 Araujo Eisele Vineyard Cabernet Sauvignon